dnllvrvz/BioData-Inquiry/README.md

 # BioData-Exploration

-This is repository holds the documentation of the BioData Exploration with arduino.
+This repository holds the documentation of the BioData Exploration with arduino.
 Code and data samples are provided in the respective folders.

 ## Arduino Setup

 Here's a picture of the initial circuit used for the collection of the data in this exploration.
 It has been inspired by [this project](https://www.youtube.com/watch?v=8ogMm94AH80) by Build It.

 The only difference between this drawing and the actual setup that I have been using is that I have an Arduino Uno, instead of an Arduino Nano.
 But for the purpose of this project that doesn't change anything.
+You can use any arduino board.

 ![](https://imgur.com/yPHuypg.png)